pinax/pinax-api/README.rst

 Documentation
 ---------------

 The ``pinax-api`` documentation is currently under construction.
-The Pinax documentatio is available at http://pinaxproject.com/pinax/.
+The Pinax documentation is available at http://pinaxproject.com/pinax/.
 If you would like to help us write documentation, please join our Pinax Slack team and let us know!

 Contribute